GitSamarth/VectorForge/README.md

 ## License

+MIT License — Copyright (c) 2026 Samarth Mahajan

-MIT — use this however you want.
+Use this however you want.